National Science Foundation.

 (f) Evidence concerning offers of compromise or settlement shall be inadmissible to the extent provided in Rule 408 of the Federal Rules of Evidence.

 (g) The ALJ shall permit the parties to introduce rebuttal witnesses and evidence.

 (a) Except as provided in paragraph (b) of this section, testimony at the hearing shall be given orally by witnesses under oath or affirmation.

-(c) The ALJ shall exercise reasonable control over the mode and order of interrogating witnesses and presenting evidence so as to:
+(c) The ALJ shall exercise reasonable control over the mode and order of interrogating witnesses and presenting evidence.

 (1) A party who is an individual;

 (2) In the case of a party that is not an individual, an officer or employee of the party appearing for the entity pro se or designated by the party's representative; or

 (3) An individual whose presence is shown by a party to be essential to the presentation of its case, including an individual employed by the Government engaged in assisting the representative for the Government.

 The hearing will be recorded and transcribed.
 The transcript of testimony, exhibits and other evidence admitted at the hearing, and all papers and requests filed in the proceeding constitute the record for the decision by the ALJ and the authority head.

 Ex parte communications between a party and the ALJ are not permitted unless the other party consents to such a communication taking place.
 This does not prohibit a party from inquiring about the status of a case or asking routine questions concerning administrative functions or procedures.